 Often, police investigators at the scene will request field sobriety tests from the individual, which are optional and voluntary.
 If an arrest is made, the arresting officer is tasked with reading an implied consent notice, which tells the driver that NOT agreeing to post-arrest testing of breath, blood, urine or other bodily substances can trigger loss of all driving privileges before the criminal case gets resolved.

 In a majority of American states, modern drunk driving laws have added a requirement of mandatory installation of ignition interlock devices after convictions, and (in some states) after arrest and before conviction, as a public safety measure.
-Because driving intoxicated laws are so different, consulting with local legal counsel and DUI lawyers near me is best.
+Because driving intoxicated laws are so different, consulting with local legal counsel and DUI lawyers is best.

 One other important note is that a reckless driving disposition does not mean that you can automatically enter Canada.
 Some less experienced DUI lawyers may tell you that a DUI reduced to reckless driving “opens the door,” but that is a trap for the uninformed visitor to Canada.
 Reckless driving in Georgia is still a serious misdemeanor crime.
 This offense may be one of the misdemeanors that qualify for “grandfathered deemed rehabilitation” from the passage of time.
 Read more below about how foreign nationals must follow all prerequisite steps before deemed rehabilitation is possible.